Knowledge Management Systems (KMS): A Complete Guide

 • Keep your resources up to date: Content audits and updates are necessary but can be time consuming.
 With tools like Proactive Asset Management, you can automate the process of monitoring asset health, giving you a head start on identifying resources due for an update.

 • Ensure findability: A knowledge base is only valuable if your employees and customers can find what they need when they need it.
-Look for AI tools like Einstein Copilot that let remote employees ask questions and get immediate answers pulled from your knowledge base.
+Look for AI tools like Agentforce that let remote employees ask questions and get immediate answers pulled from your knowledge base.
 Search Answers automatically generates answers to customer and employee questions based on information housed in your KMS.

 The future of knowledge management systems